Comparing Inuvo (INUV) and Its Peers

-Inuvo (NYSE: INUV – Get Rating) is one of 31 public companies in the “Advertising” industry, but how does it compare to its rivals?
-We will compare Inuvo to similar companies based on the strength of its profitability, institutional ownership, valuation, dividends, risk, earnings and analyst recommendations.
+Inuvo (NYSE: INUV – Get Rating) is one of 31 publicly-traded companies in the “Advertising” industry, but how does it compare to its peers?
+We will compare Inuvo to similar businesses based on the strength of its dividends, earnings, profitability, valuation, institutional ownership, analyst recommendations and risk.

-This table compares Inuvo and its rivals revenue, earnings per share (EPS) and valuation.
+This table compares Inuvo and its peers’ net margins, return on equity and return on assets.

 |Inuvo